How to get to Vashon Island

 The ferries on the South end of Vashon are smaller and don’t run as often as the Seattle and Southworth side, so you may find you’ll be sitting for a wait.
 Get to know when the next ferry arrives so you can get out and walk around, but be back at your car when the ferry arrives.

 The crew will direct you onto the boat.
 Be sure to have your stereo turned down and pay close attention to their direction.
 The crossing runs about 15 minutes, so you’ll have just enough time to walk around the boat.
-If you’ve seen the movie “The Ring” you’ll have some deja vu as these boats were the ones used in the scene where the horse ran around the boat and jumped.
+If you’ve seen the movie “The Ring” you’ll have some deja vu as the MV Quinalt from this crossing was used in the scene where the horse ran around the boat and jumped.

 How to get to Vashon by Bicycle

-Vashon Island is a popular biking destination.
-With plenty of long windy roads with minimal traffic and trails throughout the island that challenge even the savviest of mountain bikers you will find that no matter what the weather brings, bikers are all over the island.
+Turn this into one paragraph and a bullet list of directions: Vashon Island is a popular biking destination.
+With plenty of long, windy roads with minimal traffic and trails throughout the island that challenge even the savviest of mountain bikers, you will find that no matter what the weather brings, bikers are all over the island.

 Getting to the island by Bicycle is easier than by car.
-Bikes don’t have to wait in line, and there is the additional downtown Seattle to Vashon’s North end passenger ferry that allows for bikes with racks on the Stern end.
+Bikes don’t have to wait in line, and the additional downtown Seattle to Vashon’s North end passenger ferry allows for bikes with racks on the Stern end.

 Bikes that come across the larger car ferries will need to walk on with passengers and leave their bikes on the deck.
-It is recommended that you chain your bicycle to the rail while you head upstairs for a rest during crossing.
-Cleats are not allowed on the upper deck, so be prepared with a change of shoes, or cleatless cycling shoes.
+You should chain your bicycle to the rail while you head upstairs for a rest during crossing.
+Cleats are not allowed on the upper deck, so be prepared with a change of shoes or cleatless cycling shoes.

 Once you get to the Island, both the North and South end invite you with a long climb up roughly 400 ft before leveling out.
-The Vashon Highway runs from the North end ferry terminal to the South end ferry terminal (Seattle to Tacoma) about 13.6 miles total.
-There are many routes you can take around the island and all will challenge your endurance with hill climbs and windy roads with a few flat straight stretches (depending on where you go).
+The Vashon Highway runs from the North end ferry terminal to the South end ferry terminal (Seattle to Tacoma), about 13.6 miles total.
+You can take many routes around the island, and all will challenge your endurance with hill climbs and windy roads with a few flat, straight stretches (depending on where you go).

-While most of the the visitors to Vashon arrive by car or tend to like to tour the island by Bicycle, there is a simple and convenient way to get around the Island by public transportation.
-Yes, the King County Metro makes it’s way to Vashon via the 118 and 119 routes bringing busloads of visitors and commuters alike every day.
+While most visitors to Vashon arrive by car or tend to tour the island by Bicycle, there is a simple and convenient way to get around the Island by public transportation.
+Yes, the King County Metro makes its way to Vashon via the 118 and 119 routes, bringing busloads of visitors and commuters alike every day.

-The buses run from the North end ferry terminal down the Vashon Highway through Vashon’s Downtown and towards the South end with the 118 heading to the Tahlequah ferry terminal and the 119 route taking passengers through Maury Island.
+The buses run from the North end ferry terminal down the Vashon Highway through Vashon’s Downtown and towards the South end.
+The 118 route heads to the Tahlequah ferry terminal, and the 119 route takes passengers through Maury Island.